How to stop nausea fast: why does ginger help nausea?

 - Anti-inflammatory qualities

-In a study with 576 people with cancer taking 0.5–1 gram of liquid ginger root extract twice daily for 6 days starting 3 days before chemotherapy significantly reduced nausea experienced within the first 24 hours of chemo, compared with a placebo.
+In a study with 576 people with cancer taking 0.5–1 gram of liquid ginger root extract twice daily for 6 days starting 3 days before chemotherapy, nausea experienced within the first 24 hours of chemo was significantly reduced compared to a placebo.

 Why does ginger help nausea?